 - 4.1.
-SDSTA Executive Director - 4.1.1.
-Ensures all direct reports are familiar with the contents of this standard. - 4.2.
+SURF Laboratory Director - 4.1.1.
+Ensure all direct reports are familiar with the contents of this standard. - 4.2.
 Department Directors - 4.2.1.
 Identify confined spaces located in areas under their control and report to the Environment, Safety, and Health (ESH) Department. - 4.2.2.
 Ensure confined spaces located in areas under their control are properly labeled and report to the ESH Department. - 4.2.3.
 Provide safety equipment required for confined space entry (gas monitors, tripods, ventilation systems, lighting, etc.). - 4.3.
 Environment, Safety, and Health (ESH) Department - 4.3.1.
 Provides a confined space training program. - 4.3.2.
 Provides expertise to departments on all aspects of confined space entry. - 4.3.3.
 Maintains lab-wide confined space documentation, including a master inventory. - 4.3.4.
 Maintains monitoring equipment (including calibration) for confined space entry. - 4.3.5.
 Reviews contractors confined space programs and permits. - 4.3.6.
-Evaluates the confined space standard on a routine basis.
+Reviews and revises the standard for compliance with applicable regulations.